 An AR filter, or “Augmented Reality” filter, is a computer-generated effect that can be superimposed over a real-life image (i.e., the infamous dog filter).
 You might have to commission the help of an out-of-house developer for this one, but the extra effort is worth it for one simple reason: people love taking silly photos and showing them off to their friends.
-This tactic has most successfully been used by food, makeup, and clothing brands, as you can see here.
+This tactic has most successfully been used by food, makeup, and clothing brands.

 Countdown clocks, like the countdown sticker on Instagram Stories, are another fun way to build hype and excitement for your event.
 Many countdown apps and widgets, including Instagram’s, will also allow viewers to request a notification when the clock runs out, or add the countdown to their own Story.

 Social media contests tend to be very effective.
 Everyone loves free stuff, after all!
 What you offer as a reward is up to you, but remember to once again consider your audience.
 If you’re primarily targeting small business owners, for instance, you will probably yield more qualified leads by offering a free trial of your product, rather than, say, a new iPad.
 For example, a contest held by social media software company Wishpond and its partner, design platform Snappa, offered its contest winners a free year’s subscription to both platforms.
 The reward was so tantalizing that Wishpond was able to generate 1,263 new leads and it didn’t cost either company a dime.